Shell-Welcome-Quote/swq-data-contracts/README.md

 Data Contracts - is set of interfaces to be used on both sides API & UI.

-*Notice: If you have any propositions feel free to make an issue or create a pull request.*

 ## Technical Features

 * Wallaby JS works out of the box without any additional config